lczech/grenedalf/README.md

 and [npstat](https://github.com/lucaferretti/npstat).
 However, compared to those, grenedalf is significantly more scalable, more user friendly, and offers more settings and input file formats.

-**Remark:** grenedalf is quite young and in activate development.
-The interface will change frequently in the near future.
-Everything is considered to be in beta status.
 [Feedback](https://github.com/lczech/grenedalf/issues) on functionality, interface, and features is highly appreciated!

 Setup
 -------------------

 We recommend to first try the pre-compiled binaries of the latest [Release](https://github.com/lczech/grenedalf/releases), by downloading the binary for your system from the "Assets" list below the release.
-If that does not work, grenedalf can be build from source as follows.
-If that does not work, grenedalf can be build from source as described [here](https://github.com/lczech/grenedalf/wiki/Build).
+If that does not work, grenedalf can be build from source as described [here](https://github.com/lczech/grenedalf/wiki/Setup).

 Usage and Documentation
 -------------------